lauretano/t2-atomic/README.md

 Fedora Atomic Desktops for Macs with T2 chips
 -------------------------------

-Gnome - Plasma - Sway - Bluefin - Cosmic - SwayFX - River
+Gnome - Plasma - Sway - Bluefin/Aurora/DX - Cosmic - SwayFX - River

 **New!** a Bluefin, Aurora (and DX variant) images are now available, with River and SwayFX images in testing.